Improved Stabilizer Estimation via Bell Difference Sampling: Introduction

+As noted earlier, one of the prominent applications of stabilizer states is in classical simulation algorithms of quantum circuits.
+Such algorithms work by modeling the output state of a quantum circuit as a decomposition of stabilizer states (e.g., as a linear combination) \cite{Bravyi2019simulationofquantum}.
+The runtime of these algorithms then scale with respect to one of several measures of the ``amount of non-stabilizerness'' in this decomposition.
+These measures are sometimes called \textit{magic monotones} \cite[Definition 3]{Veitch_2014} \cite[Definition 3]{gu2023little}, because they are non-increasing under Clifford operations.
+Typically, magic monotones increase exponentially as non-Clifford gates are applied.\footnote{Some authors prefer to work with the logarithm of the monotone, so that they scale linearly as non-Clifford gates are applied.} Examples of well-known magic monotones include the stabilizer rank, stabilizer extent, and inverse of stabilizer fidelity \cite{Bravyi2019simulationofquantum}.

+A series of recent and simultaneous works have explored the question of whether magic monotones can be estimated efficiently, or whether states with low magic are efficiently learnable.
+For example, recall that \cite{grewal_et_al:LIPIcs.ITCS.2023.64} showed that states with non-negligible stabilizer fidelity are weakly learnable, in the sense that they are efficiently distinguishable from random. \cite{grewal2023efficient,grewal2023efficient2,hangleiter2023bell,leone2023learning} proved that states with bounded stabilizer nullity are efficiently learnable, and \cite{grewal2023efficient} also gave an efficient property tester for stabilizer nullity. \cite{gu2023little} showed that various magic monotones \textit{cannot} be estimated efficiently in certain parameter regimes, by constructing states with low magic that are cryptographically indistinguishable from states with large magic.
+Finally, \cite{arunachalam2022phase,anshu2023survey} raised the question of whether states of bounded stabilizer rank are efficiently learnable.

-Our second result is an algorithm for estimating \textit{stabilizer fidelity}.
-As its name suggests, stabilizer fidelity measures how close a state $\ket{\psi}$ is to a stabilizer state: it is simply the maximum of $\abs{\braket{\phi|\psi}}^2$ over all stabilizer states $\ket{\phi}$.
-Assuming $\ket{\psi}$ has stabilizer fidelity at least $\tau$, our algorithm returns a stabilizer state that witnesses overlap at least $\tau - \eps$ with $\ket{\psi}$.
+Our second result is a further contribution towards understanding the learnability of low-magic states: we give an algorithm that finds stabilizer state approximations of states with non-negligible \textit{stabilizer fidelity}.
+As its name suggests, stabilizer fidelity (denoted $F_\stabset(\ket{\psi})$) measures how close a state $\ket{\psi}$ is to a stabilizer state: it is simply the maximum of $\abs{\braket{\phi|\psi}}^2$ over all stabilizer states $\ket{\phi}$.
+Hence, it is not hard to see that the inverse of stabilizer fidelity is a magic monotone.
+Assuming $\ket{\psi}$ has stabilizer fidelity at least $\tau$, our algorithm returns a stabilizer state that witnesses overlap at least $F_\stabset(\ket{\psi}) - \eps$ with $\ket{\psi}$.